stride3d/stride-docs/en/manual/install-and-update/update-stride.md

 2. Use your version control software to restore all changed files.

-3. Change the engine version in the **Stride Launcher** to the previous version.
+3. Change the engine version in the **Stride Launcher** to the one your project was previously using.
 For more information on how to do this, visit [Manage versions](manage-versions.md).

 4. Open your project and verify that there are no issues.